Advice On Filling Out The Graduate Student Travel Request Form

 Be sure you have added the costs correctly, that only one person is asking for money for the hotel room, that the registration fee is the correct one for your status, etc.

-If you have not heard back in a day or so, check with Liz.
+If you have not heard back in a day or so, check with Rachelle.
 Be sure to keep all receipts and to submit your reimbursement request in a timely way---more than 60 days after the trip, we can't reimburse you.
 It's state law.